Officers

 Mr. Silberstein’s recording of works by Peter Mennin and Norman Lloyd was acclaimed by Mark Lehman of The American Record Guide as “an indispensable addition to the discography of American piano music.”
 This recording, and his debut recording of piano works by Franck, Bloch, and Giannini, received mention on Fanfare’s annual Want List.

-Musical specialties: Musical theater and contemporary styles
+Musical specialties: Classical, Musical Theatre

-Age of student: 13 to adult
+Age of student: All ages

-Musical specialties: Musical theater and contemporary styles
+Musical specialties: Classical, Musical Theatre

-Age of student: 13 to adult
+Age of student: All ages

-Teaching Locations: Columbia College
+Teaching Locations: Walter Payton College Prep

 Susan dennis